 The best way to prevent seasonal influenza, or the "flu," is to get a flu vaccination each fall.
 The flu is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness and, at times, can lead to death.
-In an effort to better protect the public, the Centers for Disease Control and Prevention (CDC) is now recommending all children 6 months of age and older receive an annual influenza vaccine.
+In an effort to better protect the public, the Centers for Disease Control and Prevention (CDC) recommends all children 6 months of age and older receive an annual influenza vaccine.

-Getting a Flu Shot
+Getting a Flu Shot at our Lakewood Clinic

-Jefferson County Public Health (JCPH) provides flu shots by appointment only at our Lakewood clinic.
+Jefferson County Public Health provides flu shots by appointment only at our Lakewood clinic.
 Please call 303-239-7078 for an appointment or more information.

 There is an administrative fee of $21.68 per vaccine.
 Vaccine fees for adults and children vary depending on the vaccine requested and insurance coverage.
-Service will not be denied due to inability to pay for any childhood vaccine, and fees may be waived.
+Service will not be denied due to the inability to pay for any childhood vaccine, and fees may be waived.
 We can bill for Medicaid, Medicare, CHP+ and a number of private insurances.
 Please check when registering.

 Immunizations protect individuals and the community from vaccine-preventable diseases.
-Please view the Colorado Department of Public Health and Environment website for a complete schedule of recommendations including those for adolescents and older adults.
+Please view the Colorado Department of Public Health and Environment website [external site] for a complete schedule of recommendations including those for adolescents and older adults.

-- Why Flu Vaccination Matters: Personal Stories from Families Affected by Flu Video
+- Why Flu Vaccination Matters: Personal Stories from Families Affected by Flu Video [YouTube].

 - For more information on influenza (human, avian or pandemic) or other public health issues, call the Colorado Help Line for the Public: 877-462-2911.

-- To speak with a nurse regarding immunizations or flu vaccine, please call 303-239-7078.
+- To speak with a nurse regarding immunizations or flu vaccines, please call 303-239-7078.